westonstearns/courses-googlevis-weston/chapter1.md

 - Use the [`plot()`](http://www.rdocumentation.org/packages/Rssa/functions/plot) function to visualize your first motion graph.

 *** =hint
 The `idvar` argument should be equal to "Country" and the `timevar` argument to "Year".
-Your function will now look something like `gvisMotionChart(data,idvar = "Country",timevar = "Year").

 *** =pre_exercise_code
 ```{r,eval=FALSE}